 Typically, researchers develop research questions, solicit funding, and conduct research without patient input.
 CFReSHC uses the principles of patient-engaged outcomes research (PCOR), where people with CF are active participants throughout the entire research process: from identifying research priorities and questions, to participating in project design and grant writing, to study implementation and dissemination.

-What we do:
+What we have accomplished:

 Governance Board